hbjorgo/ATLib/README.md

 ATLib is just in the beginning.
 Currently only a few commands are implemented, but more will come.

+[HeboTech.GsmApi](https://github.com/hbjorgo/GsmApi) is a REST API wrapping this library.

 ## Supported commands:
 - Send SMS
 - Answer incoming call